ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/athletics/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="3d" requirement="At the end of four months, review the chart you created for requirement 3b, and discuss with your counselor what progress you have made during training.
+{{#wb-req item="3d" requirement="At the end of three months, review the chart you created for requirement 3b, and discuss with your counselor what progress you have made during training.
 Tell how your development has affected you mentally and physically."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}